exceting/cicada/README.md

 # cicada
-Cicada, a Java microservices scaffold developed based on the OpenTelemetry protocol.
+A Java microservices scaffold developed based on the OpenTelemetry protocol.